kernpunkt/hush/README.md

 ### Integration tests

-**Hush!** integration tests work by interfacing with a working AWS accoung.
+**Hush!** integration tests work by interfacing with a working AWS account.
 Thus, you need to be authenticated by exporting a valid `AWS_PROFILE` environment variable before running them.

-**The integration tests will create and delete secrets in your SecretsManager.** You can run them byh executing: `yarn test:integration`.
+**The integration tests will create and delete secrets in your SecretsManager.** You can run them by executing: `yarn test:integration`.

 ## Limitations